cdolik/GitHub-for-Startups-HQ/Partner Assets.md

 Eligibility:

-- Affiliated with an approved venture partner.
+- Affiliated with an approved venture partner
 - Series B or earlier.
 - New to either GitHub Enterprise or GitHub Advanced Security.

 Already using GitHub Enterprise?